LsETH is a token representing staked ETH plus network rewards.Learn more

-Liquid staking is a rapidly growing alternative to locking up a user's tokens and contributing to the security of proof-of-stake blockchains.
-Whereas traditional methods of staking are subject to bonding and unbonding periods (ranging from days to weeks), liquid staking is a way to stake that provides stakers with increased liquidity and capital efficiency.
-Token holders stake their token and receive a receipt token as evidence of their ownership of their staked token.
-The receipt token can be transferred, stored, traded, and utilized in DeFi or supported dapps while the holder continues to directly participate in securing the network by staking.
+Liquid staking is a rapidly growing solution for locking up a user's tokens and contributing to the security of proof of stake blockchains.
+While staking is subject to bonding and unbonding periods (ranging from days to weeks), liquid staking is a way to stake that provides stakers with access to increased liquidity and capital efficiency.
+Token holders stake their token and receive a programatically generated liquid staking token as evidence of their ownership of their staked token.
+The liquid staking token can be transferred, stored, traded, and utilized in DeFi or supported dapps while the holder continues to directly participate in securing the network by staking.

-Liquid Collective is the secure liquid staking standard: a protocol with multi-chain capabilities designed to meet the needs of institutions, built and run by a collective of leading web3 teams.
-The protocol is stewarded by an independent industry consortium, which includes The Liquid Foundation, Alluvial, Coinbase Cloud, Figment, Kiln, Rome Blockchain Labs, Kraken, Staked, and other web3 industry participants.
+Liquid Collective is the secure liquid staking standard: a protocol designed to meet the needs of institutions, built and run by a collective of leading web3 teams.
 Liquid Collective will be governed in a decentralized manner by a broad and dispersed community of industry participants.